AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Limitations and Discussion

-Our divide and conquer strategy may output multiple paths matched with a log sequence.
-Specifically, if all branches of a node involve the same sequence of logged APIs or do not involve any logged APIs, our strategy is unable to distinguish which branch is executed in real-time.
-The reason for the circumstance is that we only log a part of APIs to balance the effectiveness of the log matching and the runtime overhead of the device.
-To handle the circumstance, \oursystem can be extended to log more required APIs for getting the decided result, while the performance overhead imposed on the device increases.
+Logging more information improves the effectiveness of the log matching but increases the performance overhead.
+To balance the trade-off, \oursystem may output multiple paths matched with a given log segment with insufficient logging information.
+Specifically, if all branches of a node involve the same sequence of logged APIs or do not involve any logged APIs, \oursystem may be unable to distinguish which branch is executed in real-time.
+If the ambiguous cases are found, \oursystem presents them to analysts for making further identification and adjusting the existing logging strategy.

-Similar to taint-flow analysis, the core procedure (\ie, recording runtime logs and identifying the path based on the CFG and audit logs) of our tool is automated, though \oursystem still requires the manual effort of analysts to comprehend contextual information of the revealed path.
-Therefore, the analysts can pay more attention to gathering their concerned evidence to assess the app's malice on the identified path.
-A possible solution is to design a machine learning-based system to achieve automated behavioral identification by extracting required contextual features from the matched path.
+In practice, security analysts can customize the logging configurations according to their requirements.
+If the analysts plan to perform a coarse-grained and efficient analysis on app behaviors, they can log a small number of runtime information.
+When they tend to make a fine-grained analysis, they can log more of the information.
+In the future, we will try to design a machine learning-based approach for deciding the sweet-spot of the trade-off based on the features of different scenarios.